luloxi/PunkSociety/README.md

-Social dapp where interactions are monetized 💰 allowing users to earn through engaging with their community 🫂.
+Social protocol where interactions are monetized 💰 allowing users to earn through engaging with their community 🫂.

 # 🤘 Features

 > NOTE: This is a work in progress and most features are not yet implemented.

-- ⛓️ **Avalanche L1 with USDC as native gas**
+- 💸 **When bridged to PunkSociety, you can select different options to stake your USDC or bridged asset**
-- 💸 **When bridged to PunkSociety, USDC earns interest on AAVE**
+- ⛓️ **Avalanche L1 with USDC as native gas** and other tokens bridged from other chains.
 - 💰 **Social monetization**: Likes, comments, shares and follows send USDC to the user on the other end
 - 📈 **Revenue dashboard**: Users can track and analyze their earnings

 - 🤹‍♂️ **Post types**: Posts can have text, image, audio, video, links and polls
 - 🔔 **Notifications**: Receive alerts on activity
 - 💌 **Messaging**: Direct messaging and group chat features
-- 🎨 **Profile customization**: Users can customize their profile and post collections
+- 🎨 **Profile customization**: Users can customize their profile and create post collections

 - 📱 **Web 2.5 login**: Social login options with Web2 platforms (Google, Twitter, etc.)
 - 🌐 **Multi-chain support**: Bridge your posts as NFTs to Avalanche L0 and other chains to access NFT markets